JWalshe86/pizza-ordering-system/README.md

 ![Quantity Order Error](./assets/images/readme_images/features_images/quantity_order_error.png)

 The user is then presented with a table labeled 'Your Cart'.
-The user is then presented with their order, the price and total price.
+The user is then presented with their order, the price, and the total price.
 The user is then given the option to go to checkout or add more items.